f5devcentral/f5-automation-labs/docs/appendix_a/howto_update_iapp_for_iWorkflow_2_1.rst

-HOWTO - Converting existing iApp templates to work with iWorkflow v2.1
+HOWTO - Converting Existing iApp templates to Work with iWorkflow v2.1
 ----------------------------------------------------------------------

-This howto document describes the minimal changes required to update an existing iApp template and add a version number to the template name.
+This HOWTO document describes the minimal changes required to update an existing iApp template and add a version number to the template name.

 Adding the version number allows the iApp template to be used by iWorkflow v2.1 and later.
 Versioning is required to enable iApp templates to be installed across many BIG-IP devices in a production-safe manner.